Thursday Concurrent Session 1

 Beauty may be in the eye of the lens.
 Join Doug Moore, a professional photographer, to see illustrated tips on how to improve your outdoor/nature photos for maximum impact.
 He will show us the building blocks of nature photography, and we will take some time to explore and "critique" the 2019 photo contest submissions.

-Using Targeted Social Meadia Message Testing to Prevent the Spread of AIS
+Using Targeted Social Media Message Testing to Prevent the Spread of AIS

 The prevention of aquatic invasive species (AIS) requires strategic outreach informed by social science.
 One idea that is relevant to strategic outreach designed to prevent the spread of AIS is message framing, which relates to how the composition of a message influences how individuals respond to the message by making certain parts of an idea more salient.
 Using a paid targeted messaging test on Facebook focused on learning more about preventing the spread of zebra mussels, we compared five message frames to determine which messages people were most likely to click on to learn more, targeting people who had shown previous interest in boating or fishing.
 In this session, we will share results of which message frames were most effective in terms of cost per click and which produced the most engagement.
 We’ll also discuss the implications of these results on preventing the spread of AIS in Wisconsin.

-Presenter: Brett Shaw, Environmental Communication Specialist, Division of Extension & University of Wisconsin-Madison
+Bret Shaw, Environmental Communication Specialist, University of Wisconsin-Madison and Extension

 Common Non-game Fishes of Midwestern Lakes